build-on-aws/content/posts/reinvent-uncovered/index.md

 The early bird doesn't just get the worm; it gets the best sessions, the optimal seats, and a smoother overall experience.
 Think of re:Invent as a vast amusement park.
 Without a map and a plan, you might end up wandering aimlessly, missing out on the best rides.

 1. **Start Early with the Session Catalog:** Weeks before the event kicks off, AWS releases a detailed session catalog.
 This is your treasure map.
 Dive into it, explore the myriad sessions, and mark your favorites.
 Whether you're into deep technical dives, visionary keynotes, or hands-on workshops, there's something for everyone.
 But remember, the most sought-after sessions fill up fast.
 So, once the session reservation window opens, be swift to secure your spot.

 2. **The Walk-In Strategy:** Missed out on reserving a seat for that session you were eyeing?
 Don't fret.
 Every session has walk-in lines.
 But here's the catch: they can get long, especially for popular sessions.
 If you're determined not to miss out, ensure you allocate enough time to queue up.
 Arriving early can make the difference between being part of the action inside or hearing about it later.

 ## **👟 The Importance of Comfort**

 Imagine this: It's day three of re:Invent.
 You've attended back-to-back sessions, explored the expo, and networked like a champ.
 But there's a nagging pain in your feet, and every step feels like a marathon.
 Don't let this be you!

 **Choose Your Footwear Wisely:** AWS re:Invent is colossal.
 And when I say colossal, I mean it.
 The venues are expansive, and the events are spread out.
 You'll be walking—a lot.
 While those stylish shoes might look fantastic, they might not be your best friend by the end of the day.
 Opt for comfort over style.
 Trust me, your feet will thank you.

 ## 🏨 Hop-on/Hop-off is good for sightseeing not for re:Invent

 Las Vegas is a city of grandeur, and the venues for re:Invent are no exception.
 They're vast, they're opulent, and they're... well, quite far from each other.
 Navigating between them can be a bit of a trek, especially if you're hopping from one hotel to another for different sessions.

 1. **Avoid the Hotel Hop:** While it might be tempting to jump between hotels to catch various sessions, it's a time-consuming endeavor.
 The distances between hotels can be deceptive, and even with the shuttle services, you might find yourself spending more time in transit than you'd like.
 Check the session catalog: many popular sessions are repeated at different venues throughout the week.
 If you can, try to cluster your sessions by location each day.
 It'll save you time and energy.

 2. **Shuttle Services Are Your Friend:** If you do need to switch venues, make the most of the shuttle services provided.
 They're efficient, regular, and a great way to move between locations without the hassle of navigating Vegas traffic.

 ## **⏰ Keep Your Schedule Flexible**

 While it's essential to plan, it's equally crucial to leave some room for spontaneity.
 AWS re:Invent isn't just about the sessions; it's about the community, the unexpected conversations, and those serendipitous moments that can spark new ideas or friendships.
 Seasoned attendees call this “the magic of the hallway track”.

 1. **Embrace Community and Networking Events:** Beyond the official sessions, re:Invent is teeming with community-led events, meetups, and networking opportunities.
 These are goldmines for making connections, sharing experiences, and even having a bit of fun.
 Keep an eye on the re:Invent page and session catalog for these events.
 Whether it's a casual meetup at a local bar or a more formal networking dinner, these events can be some of the most rewarding parts of your re:Invent experience.

 2. **Take a Breath:** It's easy to get caught up in the whirlwind of back-to-back sessions and events.
 But remember, it's okay to take a step back.
 Schedule some downtime.
 Whether it's a leisurely coffee break, a stroll around the venue, or just some quiet time to process what you've learned, these moments can be incredibly refreshing and give you the energy to dive back in with renewed vigor.

-## 🎤 D**ecipher Session Types**
+## 🎤 *Decipher Session Types**

 AWS re:Invent is a smorgasbord of learning opportunities, and not all sessions are created equal.
 Understanding the different session types can help you tailor your experience to your learning style and objectives.

 1. **Beyond the Breakout:** While breakout sessions are informative, they're often recorded and available for viewing post-event on platforms like YouTube.
 If you're looking for a more interactive experience, consider other formats.

 2. **Chalk Talks & Builder Sessions:** These are smaller, more intimate settings where AWS experts dive deep into specific topics.
 The beauty of these sessions?
 They're interactive.
 You can ask questions, engage in discussions, and get feedback on your specific challenges.

 3. **Code Talks - The New Kid on the Block:** Making its debut this year, Code Talks promises to be an exciting addition.
 Tailored for developers, these sessions are all about diving deep into code, exploring best practices, and getting hands-on with AWS services.

 Remember, the goal is to maximize your learning.
 Choose sessions that align with your interests, offer interactive opportunities, and provide value beyond the event itself.